Ataago/DSCE_Hackathon/README.md

 - Planting trees on road side/gardens.
 - Stray pet control in the neighbourhood.
 - Cleaning up of garbage pile up in the neighbourhood.

-# Layout Plan

-# Screenshots from the App

 # Contributors